ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 !!! note
     - Hardware configuration and rules for Slurm options to be included might differ across HPCs.
 It's the user's responsibility to make sure that the options conform with their specific case.
-    - If on a cluster, it's important to remember to set up correctly the required environment by loading the packages and functions in each process before running the estimation.
+    - If on a cluster, it's important to remember to set up correctly the required environment by loading the packages and functions before running the estimation.
     - If one runs the code from an open Julia session in the HPC then the Slurm command called is `srun`.
 It should be possible to use also `sbatch` by writing a script that calls the code.

 !!! tip